Hong-Luu/CS-499-Computer-Science-Capstone/README.md

 ## Integration of Artifacts
 The artifacts included in this ePortfolio represent a curated selection of my work, demonstrating my technical skills across a range of computer science areas.
 From developing software and managing databases to implementing security measures and optimizing algorithms, each artifact contributes to a holistic view of my capabilities.

 - **Artifact 1**: Illustrates my approach to software engineering and project management.
+[View Artifact](https://github.com/Hong-Luu/CS-499-Computer-Science-Capstone/tree/main/Artifacts/CS-360%20Software%20Design%20Engineering)
 - **Artifact 2**: Showcases my ability to design and interact with complex databases.
+[View Artifact](https://github.com/Hong-Luu/CS-499-Computer-Science-Capstone/tree/main/Artifacts/CS%20340%20-%20Databases)
 - **Artifact 3**: Focuses on security measures and data protection in software applications.
+[View Artifact](https://github.com/Hong-Luu/CS-499-Computer-Science-Capstone/tree/main/Artifacts/CS-300%20Data%20structure%20and%20algorithm)

 ## Conclusion
 This ePortfolio not only reflects my academic and project-based achievements but also highlights my growth as a computer science professional ready to contribute effectively in the tech industry.
 Through rigorous education and collaborative projects, I have developed a strong foundation in computer science principles, practical problem-solving skills, and the ability to communicate complex ideas clearly.
 I am excited to bring these skills to my future endeavors in the field.